slatedocs/slate/source/index.html.md

 ```

-IA uses client id and client secret keys to allow using of IA service.
-You can register and get your new Partner keys by contacting us on [yo@instantaccess.io](email:yo@instantaccess.io) and provide use with the callback url to send the authorization code for the authenticated user to your website..

-In order to complete the IA integration, you need to add the `code snippet` in your own website in the place you want to use IA in
+Once you are ready, simple add the `code snippet` where you want IA button to appear.

 <aside class="notice">
 You must replace <code>IA_PARTNER_CLIENT_ID_KEY</code> with your IA partner client id key.